Downtown Charleston Architecture: A Self-Guided Architecture Tour

 309 Meeting St.

 This Richardsonian Revival stunner was originally built as a mortuary in 1894.
 It was rehabbed into condos in the mid 1980s (Via).
 How gorgeous are the colors and textures of this building?!
 If any readers know anything about this one, let me know in the comments.

 The Victorian stunner at 363 King Street was built in 1891 by Architect W.B.W.
 Howe for Christopher Poppenheim a hardware merchant.
 The facade is of Philadelphia pressed brick trimmed with terra cotta.
 The building has been rebuilt behind the original facade.
 (Via)

 The Garden Theater, an old vaudeville theater turned movie house, was built in 1918 at 371 King Street.
 It survived as a theater until 197os and was restored in 1977.
 The city of Charleston used the space until 2003 when it turned into a retail space.
 The detail in recessed porch entry ceiling is stunning.
 (Via)

 Unitarian Church, Archdale St

-This is the oldest Unitarian church in the South and the second oldest church in downtown Charleston.
+Charleston architecture is dominated by historic churches throughout the city giving it its nickname, the Holy City.
+The Unitarian church is the oldest in the South and the second oldest church in downtown Charleston.
 Its construction began in 1772 when the congregation decided it needed more space than its Meeting Street location could provide.
 It was nearly complete in 1776 when the Revolutionary War began, finally being repaired and officially dedicated in 1787.
 The church was declared a National Historic Landmark in 1973.
 The entrance for the church is on Archdale Street, but there are two brick and iron gates leading into the picturesque cemetery from King Street.
 It is a literal hidden gem right on King Street.
 You can read more about the first time I wandered into their churchyard here.

 253 King St.